MeenaEaswaran/BMI-6000-Practicum-in-Biomedical-Informatics/README.md

 ---

 ### 4. Sample-Level Dimensionality Reduction, Clustering, Doublet Detection and Removal
-- **Toolkit used:** Seurat version 5.0 R package for initial dimensionality reduction and clustering for each sample.

 - The analyses below were used to evaluate sample quality, identify major cell populations, examine technical effects, and support doublet detection.
   - Principal Component Analysis (PCA)
   - Uniform Manifold Approximation and Projection (UMAP)
   - t-distributed Stochastic Neighbor Embedding (t-SNE)

-- **Package used:** DoubletFinder R package for doublet removal per sample.
+- Doublets were identified independently within each sample using the **DoubletFinder** R package.
 - Only cells classified as singlets were retained for downstream integration and analysis.
 - Doublet removal was performed before integration to reduce the influence of artificial cell profiles on clustering and cell-type annotation.

 - R scripts with "4.1-4.6_" as prefixes can be found in this [folder](scripts).